ANNUAL CHARGEBACK REPORT & STATISTICS

 Ratio of Chargebacks to Transactions

 Is there an accurate metric to gauge the impact of chargebacks?
 What is the best way to monitor trends?

 The most relevant and accurate insight comes from multi-dimensional analysis.
 It reduces the risk of assumptions drawn on incomplete data that can often happen without context.
-Therefore, the most precise metric for general, industry-wide analysis is likely the chargeback-to-transaction ratio — the percent of transactions that turn into chargebacks.
+Therefore, one of the most helpful chargeback management metrics is the chargeback-to-transaction ratio — the percent of transactions that turn into chargebacks.